-Figure 27: Full hair models synthesized from different Gaussian noise, with comparison to Groom-Gen (Zhou et al., 2023) trained on the same dataset.
+Figure 27: Full hair models synthesized from different Gaussian noise, with comparison to our implementation of GroomGen (Zhou et al., 2023) trained on the same dataset.
 Our model and GroomGen are sampled using the same Gaussian noise.
 Hair colors are manually assigned for aesthetic purposes.